 4. Functions

 Let’s discuss the functions used in this application.
-Please note that these functions are other than the database class functions.
+Please note that these functions are different than the database class functions.
 These are mainly focused on using those methods.

-The saveRecord() is using insertRecord() method of the Database class to store the data in the database.
+The saveRecord() uses the insertRecord() method of the Database class to store the data in the database.
 We have passed the required parameter being fetched from the entry widget.
-This function is triggered by the submit_btn Button in python tkinter.
+This function is triggered by the submit_btn Button in Python tkinter.

 #1. module